 - (e) Each Earth Tag seal must consist of AA (No. of applicant) and BB (Year of application).
-This number is given once the application is approved and it allowed traceability of each individual of producer or handler of agricultural products. - (f) Term of use: - (1) Earth Tag Seal shall only be used based on the content recorded on the organic certificates (Name of Farm, address, certified area and agricultural products) within the efficient period. - (2) Usage of Earth Tag seal for the promotion purpose shall obtain the permission from Earth Tag Authorized Team. - (3) Earth Tag Authorized Team reserves the right to conduct irregularly inspection or sampling the organic agricultural products when it is found that there is crisis in the use of seal by the applicants, if necessary, to suspend the use of the seal.
+This number is given once the application is approved and it allowed traceability of each individual producer or handler of agricultural products. - (f) Terms of use: - (1) Earth Tag Seal shall only be used based on the content recorded on the organic certificates (Name of Farm, address, certified area and agricultural products) within the efficient period. - (2) Use of Earth Tag seal for promotional purposes requires permission from the Earth Tag Authorized Team. - (3) The Earth Tag Authorized Team reserves the right to conduct unannounced inspections or sample organic agricultural products if a misuse of the seal by applicants is suspected.
+If necessary, the use of the seal may be suspended.

-- (4) The use of Earth Tag seal shall be honestly and factually recorded.
-Earth Tag Authorized Team reserves the right to suspend the use of the label if found out that the applicants transfer, misuse, borrow, counterfeit, entrust the third party to use the seal, etc. Earth Tag seal (including the logo) and certificate number shall be permitted to be used by the third party, such as factory, manufacturers, commissioned distributor, distributors, brand owners etc., for the promotion, documentation and advertising purpose. - (g) Application and printing of Earth Tag Seal - (1) Application form shall be filled by the applicants to apply the Earth Tag seal and submitted to Earth Tag Authorized Team for review, this shall be listed as checking item during on-site inspection.
-Other than submitting the application form of the seal, continual applicants shall attach with status of the usage for the previous and the sales statistic to Earth Tag Authorized Team for review if necessary. - (2) Label provided by Earth Tag shall only be used for the certified applicants, and [Record of Usage of Earth Tag Organic/In-Conversion] shall be filled monthly.
+- (4) The use of the Earth Tag seal must be accurately and truthfully documented.
+The Earth Tag Authorized Team reserves the right to suspend use of the seal if any misuse is found, including but not limited to transferring, lending, counterfeiting, or unauthorized use by third parties.
+The Earth Tag seal (including the logo) and certificate number may only be used by third parties, such as factories, manufacturers, appointed distributors, brand owners for the promotional, documentation, or advertising purposes with prior approval. - (g) Application and printing of Earth Tag Seal - (1) Application form shall be filled by the applicants to apply for the Earth Tag seal and submitted to Earth Tag Authorized Team for review.
+This shall be listed as checking item during on-site inspection.
+Other than submitting the application form of the seal, the applicant should also attach documents relating to the intended usage and relevant previous sales statistics to the Earth Tag Authorized Team for review if necessary. - (2) Label provided by Earth Tag shall only be used by the certified applicants, and [Record of Usage of Earth Tag Organic/In-Conversion] shall be filled monthly.